WSPRS Plan 1

 Divorce or separation

 Upon divorce or separation, your monthly benefit is not subject to sharing or division unless it is court-ordered.
 DRS could be required to pay a portion of your retirement account to satisfy a divorce agreement.
 This order is called a property division.
-The order could award an interest in your account to your ex-spouse.
+The order could award an interest in your account to your ex-spouse, or split your account into two separate accounts.

 For questions about a property division, or to start the process, contact DRS.